opus-research/jgit/Documentation/technical/reftable.md

 the last 2 bytes of the block as specified by `block_len` from the block header.

-The end of the record may be filled with `padding` NUL bytes to fill out the block to the common `block_size` as specified in the file header.
+The end of the block may be filled with `padding` NUL bytes to fill out the block to the common `block_size` as specified in the file header.
 Padding may be necessary to ensure the following block starts at a block alignment, and does not spill into the tail of this block.
-Padding may be omitted if the block is the last block of the file, or there is no index block.
+Padding may be omitted if the block is the last block of the file, and there is no index block.
 This allows reftable to efficiently scale down to a small number of refs.